codeclimate/codeclimate-rubocop/config/contents/naming/variable_number.md

-This cop makes sure that all numbered variables use the configured style, snake_case, normalcase or non_integer, for their numbering.
+This cop makes sure that all numbered variables use the configured style, snake_case, normalcase, or non_integer, for their numbering.

 ### Example: EnforcedStyle: snake_case